Poisoning

 Burns to the Eye

-First aid home treatment measures for suspected poisoning
+First aid measures for suspected poisoning

-Call your local poison control centre, hospital, or doctor immediately.
+Call a poison control centre, hospital, or doctor right away.
 Have the poison container with you so you can give complete information to the poison control centre.
-Do not try to make the person vomit.
+They have guidelines on what treatments are needed for all types of poisons.

 • Your name and phone number